5ifar/Instantgram/Case Study Analysis using SQL Queries/Case Study Solutions.md

 ### 4. We were running a contest to see who can get the most likes on a single photo.
 Find which User and Photo won the contest.

+**Steps:**
+- Implement INNER JOIN to merge `photos` and `likes` tables based on `photos.id` and `likes.photo_id` fields.
+Then implement another INNER JOIN to merge with `users` table based on `users.id` and `photos.user_id` fields.
+- Group the result by `username` and `photos.id` fields to form user-photo value pair groups to calculate the total likes based on count of `likes.user_id`.
+NOTE: As per SELECT statement we should add `image_url` to the GROUP BY clause but we are using `photos.id` instead to boost query run efficiency since integer grouping would run faster then string grouping.
+- Order the result by `total_likes` in descending order.
+Limit the result by Top 1.

 **Query:**
 ```sql
 SELECT